Chulalongkorn Day

 Interesting Facts About King Chulalongkorn

-There are quite a few facts that we could squeeze into an article about Chulalongkorn Day about King Chulalongkorn, but we have a limited amount of space and have to keep it short.
+There are quite a few facts that we could squeeze into an article about Chulalongkorn Day regarding King Chulalongkorn, but we have a limited amount of space and have to keep it short.
 That’s why we’ve uncovered the facts that we feel are the most interesting about this king and listed them below.

-- A fictional version of King Chulalongkorn can be seen in The King and I by Rogers & Hammerstein.
+- A fictional version of King Chulalongkorn can be seen in “The King and I” by Rodgers & Hammerstein.

 - King Chulalongkorn established the Royal Military Academy in Thailand.

-- King Chulalongkorn was born on Sept 20, 1853, and died on October 23, 1910.
+- King Chulalongkorn was born on September 20, 1853, and died on October 23, 1910.

-- King Chulalongkorn’s wife, Queen Sunantha died in a boating accident in 1880.
+- King Chulalongkorn’s wife, Queen Sunantha, died in a boating accident in 1880.

 - This king fathered 77 children by four queens and many concubines.